Winter to strike back at northeastern U.S. with another dose of snow

 Some trees and power lines that extend over the higher elevations, and especially the ridges, can be weighed down to the point of causing sporadic power outages.

-The ongoing and reoccurring chill in the region is begin caused by a persistent southward dip in the jet stream.
+The ongoing and reoccurring chill in the region is being caused by a persistent southward dip in the jet stream.

 While the polar vortex set up shop for a time near Hudson Bay a couple of weeks ago, it has since departed.
 However, pockets of cold air remain and can continue to develop in place as long as the overall jet stream remains suppressed to the south.